Harry Dolman: Association with Bristol City F.C.

 Dolman designed the first set of floodlights installed at Ashton Gate in the early 1950s.
 Competitive football under the lights was not yet permitted but it did enable lucrative friendlies and City were able to attract top-class opposition including London giants Arsenal and Spurs, as well as Scottish and continental European sides..

 In 1951, Dolman secured the services of highly-rated teenager John Atyeo from under the noses of league champions Portsmouth by allowing him to sign as a semi-professional while qualifying as a quantity surveyor, promising that he would remain the club's best-paid player and, on a handshake deal with Atyeo's father, that he wouldn't be transferred against his will.
 With Atyeo in the side, City were promoted to Division Two under Wright's successor Pat Beasley in 1955.
 In the higher league they struggled and after Beasley's dismissal, Dolman was finally able to appoint Doherty as manager.
 He was able to stave off relegation in 1958 but introduced changes that lost the confidence of the players and was sacked with relegation inevitable in March 1960.
-Rovers coach Fred Ford was appointed in his place, and led the team back to Division Two in 1965.
+Bristol Rovers coach Fred Ford was appointed in his place, and led the team back to Division Two in 1965.

 In the 1960s Dolman turned his mind to improving the ground further and was fundamental in the design and build of a new 5,000-seat stand on the undeveloped side of the ground opposite the Grandstand.
 The new building, which was named the Dolman Stand after him, opened in 1970 at the cost of £235,000.
 Eager to find revenue sources for the club, Dolman installed indoor bowling greens under the stand.
 The pitch was narrowed slightly to allow for a "schoolboys' enclosure" (later the Family Enclosure, now replaced with further raked seating) in front of the stand, but space for disabled fans to watch from their "invalid carriages" was lost.

 Dolman's final managerial appointment was of Alan Dicks in 1967, who would finally lead City to the First Division in 1976.
 In 1974, having been deposed as chairman, he took on the presidency which he held until his death in 1977, aged 80.
 His wife, Marina, now holds this position.